Pekka Niskanen & Mohamed Sleiman Labat – Nomadic Seeds

-Gardens and agricultural knowledge are starting to change the food production for this community where dependency on international aid has been the case since the arrival of the Sahrawi to the refugee camps in 1975.
+Gardens and agricultural knowledge are starting to change the food production for Sahrawi refugee community where dependency on international aid has been the case since the arrival of the Sahrawi to the refugee camps in 1975.
 Earlier the Sahrawi were pastoralist nomads in Western Sahara.
-Pekka Niskanen and Mohamed Sleiman Labat follow in their artistic research project the multi-layered story of phosphate in the Baltic region as well as in the Sahrawi Refugee camps in Hamada Desert.
-The project deals with phosphate and its effects on two vastly different environments.
-Phosphate from Western Sahara has ended up in the Baltic Sea to cause eutrophication.
+Phosphate mining is the reason for Sahrawi’s losing their nomadic way of life and phosphate has reshaped the Baltic Sea marine ecosystem over a half century.
+The phosphorus fertilizer made of the distant phosphate rock in Western Sahara has ended up to Baltic Sea as well.

-As a whole, the works will form a fictitious social scenario where different roles and idealized identities will interrelate with each other.
-Oil paintings of different dimensions will represent a series of scenes and portraits that will form a narrative unit that will go beyond the real, promoting the irrational and dreamlike.
+As a whole, the works form a fictitious social scenario where different roles and idealized identities interrelate with each other and form a narrative unit that goes beyond the real promoting an irrational and dreamlike existence.

 Leonor Ruiz Dubrovin (b.
 1978) lives and works in Helsinki.
 She graduated (MFA) from the Finnish Academy of Fine Arts in 2008 and has since then been exhibiting her work in collective and individual exhibitions in different galleries and museums in Finland, Spain, Austria, Denmark and Germany.
 Such as Taidesalonki Husa, Helsinki Art Museum, Korjaamo Galleria, Galleri Elverket (Pro Artibus Foundation), Finland, Galleri Heike Arndt in Berlin and Denmark, Galerie Toolbox, Berlin, Finnish Cultural Institute in Madrid and Espacio Alexandra, Santander, Spain.
 Her work has been acquired by several Public and Private collections in Finland and internationally such as the Jenny ja Antti Wihuri Foundation Collection, Pro Artibus Foundation Collection , Finnish State Art Deposit Collection, Museum of Contemporary Art Kiasma (deposition) of Päivi and Paavo Lipponen Trust’s Art Collection and the Finnish Art Society, Finland.

-Jenni Haili’s photo installation Voyage Out is based on the emigration journeys of her great-great-aunt Fanny and her great-aunt Signe to America.
+The starting points of Jenni Haili’s photo installation Voyage Out are the emigration trips of her great-great-aunt Fanny and great-aunt Signe to America.